gitacoco/dvia-2019/1.mapping-time/process/README.md

 ![illustrative images](./Sketch1_calendar_time.jpg)
 ##### Variables Used of Season: Color, Position
 ##### Variables Used of Month: Position
+Twelve loops are used to present twelve months.
+I classify months into four seasons that March to May belong to spring, June to August belong to Summer and so on.

 #### Sketch 02: Moon & Day-of-week
 ![illustrative images](./Sketch2_calendar_time.jpg)